-The Solar District Cup challenges collegiate student teams to design and model distributed energy systems for a campus or district.
-The strongest teams are often multidisciplinary, including students from mechanical, civil, or electrical engineering; business or finance; urban planning; construction management; communications; or sustainability degree programs.
+The Solar District Cup challenges collegiate student teams to design and model distributed energy systems for a campus or district, then present those designs to a panel of industry professionals.
+The strongest teams are often multidisciplinary, including students from mechanical, civil, or electrical engineering; business or finance; urban planning; construction management; engineering technology; communications; or sustainability degree programs.
 A campus or district is a defined area of developed land containing a mixed-use group of buildings served by a local electrical distribution feeder.
 The systems proposed by students shall integrate solar photovoltaic (PV) generation, battery electric energy storage, and other distributed technologies and capabilities within the district's existing energy sources, uses, and infrastructure.

-The winning teams in each division of the Solar District Cup receive a trophy and national recognition.
-Additionally, one team is identified by a public audience of peers and industry professionals as the Project Pitch winner.
+The winning teams in each division of the Solar District Cup receive a certificate and national recognition.
+Additionally, one team is identified by a panel of industry professionals as the Project Pitch winner.
 All student competitors gain valuable experience in innovative renewable energy design, working with real-life examples.
-Competitors learn leading industry software, present to nationally respected judges, and engage with industry mentors.
+Competitors are provided free access to leading industry software, an opportunity to present to nationally respected judges, and connections with industry mentors.

-For this competition, the organizers either present a team with a district use case or enable a team to compete with a district they have separately identified.
-Each team develops a solution using the data, plans, and goals of the district, which enables students to work on a real-world project of actual energy load, utility rate, and site data while developing distributed energy solutions.
-These use cases are developed using input from district partners to provide real-world constraints and considerations.
-New for the class of 2022-2023, student teams have an option to identify their own defined district of electricity load and site data.
+For this competition, the organizers either assign a team a district use case or enable a team to compete with a district they have separately identified.
+Each team develops a solution using the data, plans, and goals of the district, which enables students to work on a real-world project with actual energy load, utility rate, and site data while developing distributed energy solutions.
+These use cases are developed with input from district partners to provide real-world constraints and considerations.
+Continuing in the Class of 2023-2024, student teams may identify their own defined district of electricity load and site data.
 The solutions the teams develop provide insights that could inform the partner districts for future developments of distributed energy resources.

 The competition organizers host a series of online informational webinars that provide information and guidance about the competition rules, deliverables, and judging criteria to help all teams succeed.
-Competition organizers also support student team efforts through educational webinars on solar and battery system design, modeling, financial analysis, and project development topics.
-Additionally, through a partnership with RE+ events, registered team members receive access to the educational, poster, and trade show sessions of the RE+ conferences.
-At the conclusion of the competition, student teams present their solutions to industry leaders and judges via a video conference, where winners are also announced.
+Competition organizers also support student team efforts through educational webinars on solar and battery system design, modeling, financial analysis, and project development.
+Additionally, through a partnership with RE+ events, registered team members receive access to the educational, poster, and trade show sessions of the national and regional RE+ conferences.
+At the conclusion of the competition, student teams present their solutions to judges via video conference, where winners are also announced.